Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Hubbard's nine rushing yards in his only career matchup against the Buccaneers are 34.5 fewer yards than his over/under in Sunday's game.
+- Hubbard recorded nine rushing yards in his lone career matchup against the Buccaneers, 34.5 fewer yards than his over/under in Sunday's game.

-- Hubbard did not have a touchdown run in that contest against the Buccaneers.

-- The Buccaneers have the NFL's third-ranked defense against the run, giving up 91.4 yards per game.
+- In terms of defending against the run, the Buccaneers are third in the NFL, conceding 91.4 yards per game.

-- Hubbard and the Panthers will face off against the NFL's fifth-ranked defense in terms of rushing touchdowns allowed (11).
+- The Buccaneers have given up 11 rushing touchdowns, fifth in the league.

 Recent Performances